Ku Klux Klan: Rapid growth and marketing

 Klan leaders hope to have all major candidates competing to win the movement's endorsement. ...
 The Klan's leadership wanted to keep their options open and repeatedly announced that the movement was not aligned with any political party.
 This non-alliance strategy was also valuable as a recruiting tool.
 The Klan drew its members from Democratic as well as Republican voters.
 If the movement had aligned itself with a single political party, it would have substantially narrowed its pool of potential recruits.

 Religion was a major selling point.
 Kelly J. Baker argues that Klansmen seriously embraced Protestantism as an essential component of their white supremacist, anti-Catholic, and paternalistic formulation of American democracy and national culture.
-Their cross was a religious symbol, and their ritual honored Bibles and local ministers.
-But no nationally prominent religious leader said he was a Klan member.
+Their cross functioned as a religious symbol, and their ritual honored Bibles and local ministers.
+As part of positioning themselves within the nation's religious landscape, the Klan also "launched campaigns to unify Protestants across denominal lines in its effort to save America from immigration and 'other evils'" and maintained a "requirement of church membership in a Protestant denomination" with a "centrality of churchgoing in print".
+In this framework, the Klan was not merely just a "marginal movement of reactionaries" but rather a group whose members sought what they viewed as an "authentic interpretation of Protestantism".

 Economists Fryer and Levitt argue that the rapid growth of the Klan in the 1920s was partly the result of an innovative, multi-level marketing campaign.
-They also argue that the Klan leadership focused more intently on monetizing the organization during this period than fulfilling the political goals of the organization.
-Local leaders profited from expanding their membership.
+They also contend that, during this period, the Klan leadership focused more on monetizing the organization than achieving its political goals, and that local leaders profited from expanding their membership.
+The Klan attracted people but most of them did not remain in the organization for long.